b4r/stackedit-chrome-extension-project/README.md

 StackEdit.io must be running locally (`npm start`) for the extension to work - by default the extension relies on access to the stackedit.io website.

+For information how to setup a local copy of stackedit.io server, check https://github.com/benweet/stackedit/issues/1697 (this may change in the future)

 ## Steps

 * Clone this repo